freenas/freenas-docs/userguide/snippets/wizard.rst

-If the %brand% system is on a network that does not contain an Active Directory, LDAP, NIS, or NT4 server, click "Next" to skip to the next screen.
+If the %brand% system is on a network that does not contain an Active Directory, LDAP, NIS, or NT4 server, click :guilabel:`Next` to skip to the next screen.

-However, if the %brand% system is on a network containing an Active Directory, LDAP, NIS, or NT4 server and you wish to import the users and groups from that server, select the type of directory service in the "Directory Service" drop-down menu.
-The rest of the fields in this screen will vary, depending upon which directory service is selected. available configuration options for each directory service are summarized in Tables
+However, if the %brand% system is on a network containing an Active Directory, LDAP, NIS, or NT4 server and you wish to import the users and groups from that server, select the type of directory service in the :guilabel:`Directory Service` drop-down menu.
+The rest of the fields in this screen will vary, depending upon which directory service is selected.
+Available configuration options for each directory service are summarized in Tables
 :numref:`%s <ad_options>`
 through
 :numref:`%s <nt4_options>`.